How To Bid a Plumbing Job and Win More Without Cutting Prices

 Step 2: Track Win/Loss Trends To Refine Strategy

 You can’t fix a problem if you don’t know it’s there.
 Tracking your win/loss trends helps you set benchmarks and stay competitive.
 With TopBuilder’s one-click dashboards, you can break down your bid history by GC, project type, location, or timeframe.
 You can also score each opportunity based on past performance and track how your win rate shifts over time.
-When the data is right in front of you, smart decisions get a lot easier.
+When the data is right in front of you, smart decisions on future plumbing jobs get a lot easier.

 For example, maybe you’re landing one job for every ten bids.
 You might think that’s good until you learn that other subcontractors may be winning one out of six.
 But tracking trends isn’t just about wins and losses: you should also be watching metrics like big hit ratios, win rate by project type, and profit margin trends so you can better understand your bid to win ratio.